H. O. Nazareth

-H. O. "Naz" Nazareth (born 1944) is an Indian-born British film maker, writer, journalist and barrister.
-Resident in London, England, he was co-founder of the film production company Penumbra.
+Hubert Oscar Nazareth "Naz" Nazareth (born 1944) is a British filmmaker, writer, journalist and barrister based in London, England.
+He was co-founder of the film production company Penumbra.

-Biography
+Early life

-Born in Bombay, India, of Goan descent, Hubert Oscar Nazareth at the age of 21 in 1965 went to Britain, where he worked at various jobs, including computer programmer.
+Born in Bombay, British India, of Goan descent, Hubert Oscar Nazareth at the age of 21 in 1965 went to Britain, where he worked at various jobs, including computer programmer.
 He went on to study philosophy and politics at the University of Kent, and qualified as a barrister.
 Nazareth experienced racist treatment in searching for work in the UK, and after witnessing the way police harassed his Afro-Caribbean friends while they left him alone he joined the British Black Panther movement.

+Career

 As well as writing and performing poetry in London, Nazareth worked as a journalist contributing to the radical political magazine The Leveller and to Time Out, where he was later a member of the group that set up the alternative listings magazine City Limits in 1981.